AlexanderFSP/cosmos-governance-ninja/README.md

 ## 📙 Description

 [Cosmos Governance Ninja](https://cosmos-governance-ninja.alexanderfsp.com) is a minimalistic client app that provides bulk voting capabilities on proposals in Cosmos CDK-based blockchains.
-Currently about 20 networks are supported, such as: Cosmos Hub, Osmosis, dYdX, Saga, Stride, Kujira, Stargaze, Juno, Kava, Nibiru, etc.
+Currently about 20 networks are supported, such as Cosmos Hub, Osmosis, dYdX, Saga, Stride, Kujira, Stargaze, Juno, Kava, Nibiru, etc.

 #### What problems does this application solve:
 * Reduces the number of necessary actions.
 Those who use a cold wallet (e.g., Ledger) know how tedious it can be to click buttons countless times to confirm a transaction.
 When voting through this application, all votes are collected in one “batch”, so only one signature is required.